VanessaAoki/Ruby-Capstone/README.md

 ```
 2. Type  `$ cd bin` to move to the bin folder;

+3. Install all required gems by typing `$ bundle install` on the terminal;

-3. Execute the file by using `$ ruby main` on the terminal;
+4. Execute the file by using `$ ruby main` on the terminal;

-4. Type the terms of your search and go through the millions of articles available on Wikipedia!
+5. Type the terms of your search and go through the millions of articles available on Wikipedia!

 ## Built With

 - Ruby
-- Ruby gems: nokogiri, open-uri, watir and webdrivers
+- Ruby gems: nokogiri, open-uri, rubocop, watir and webdrivers
 - Visual Studio, Git & GitHub